-- Twist the filter cartridge "counter-clockwise" about one-quarter turn, then pull it down and out of the filter socket. - Insert a new water filter cartridge up into the filter socket as far as possible and twist it "clockwise" one-quarter turn until it stops.
+- Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge "counter-clockwise" about one-quarter turn, then pull it down and out of the filter socket. - Insert a new water filter cartridge up into the filter socket as far as possible and twist it "clockwise" one-quarter turn until it stops.

-- Insert new filter up into filter socket press and twist 1/4 turn "clockwise" - Before using the water for drinking, run a few gallons of water through the filter and discard water to avoid consuming carbon dust or particles that may have been present in the new filter cartridge.
+• Insert new filter up into filter socket - press and twist 1/4 turn "clockwise".

+• Before using the water for drinking, run a few gallons of water through the filter and discard water to avoid consuming carbon dust or particles that may have been present in the new filter cartridge.